psisoyev/psisoyev.github.io/_posts/2019-11-12-welcome-zio.markdown

 ### Wiring up
 If you read so far, you've seen several service definitions and hopefully, you have a high level picture of what we are doing here.
 At this point, we could go through the rest of the service definition and implementation, but it's not very different from what we've already seen except some small details.
-I think it would be interesting to see how we are starting the application and connect dependent services.
+It would be interesting to see how we are starting the application and connect dependent services.

 There are several ways to run a ZIO application.
 1. Build your program, create a custom `zio.Runtime` call `unsafeRun` on it and pass your program.
 2. Extend your `Main` object with `zio.App`.
-If you are building an application from scratch I don't see a good reason not to use the second approach.
+As we are building the application from scratch there is no good reason not to use the second approach.

 Overriding the `App` forces also to override `run` method;